penguinnick/Herd_Demography/README.md

 population dynamics.
 The probability of survival and fecundity are influenced by the competing risks of intrinsic mortality and offtake (i.e., slaugther).
-The transition matrix is created using published data on fecundity, intrinsic mortality, and offtake rates which are derived from theoretical culling profiles in archaeological literature (See Chapter Four).
+The transition matrix is created using published data on fecundity, intrinsic mortality , and offtake rates which are derived from theoretical culling profiles in archaeological literature (See Supplementary Information 2).

 ### Age Classes